Macrometacorp/docs/docs/collections/graphs/using-rest-api.md

 GRAPH_NAME = "lectureteacher"

 # Create a HTTPS Session Part 1
-# This part is needed when getting access through email/pass instead of API key or JWT token
+# The following is required when accessing Macrometa with your email and password instead of an API key or JWT token
 """""
 url = f"{FED_URL}/_open/auth"
 payload = {